header

 Autumn

-The warm, tonal qualities of autumn make it a favorite among nature photographers across various photography genres.
-Woodland landscapes are adorned with rich hues of red, orange, and yellow as the leaves change color.
+The warm, tonal qualities of autumn make it a favourite among nature photographers across various photography genres.
+Woodland landscapes are adorned with rich hues of red, orange, and yellow as the leaves change colour.

 Detritus and decay offer opportunities to add texture and contrast to images, while the emergence of fascinating fungi can be particularly enticing for avid macro photographers.